-The Sexual Crimes in Conflict Database is a unique tool that allows users to conduct research on conflict-related sexual and gender-based violence.
-It combines a broad collection of relevant jurisprudence from international, hybrid, regional and national courts together with relevant findings from other transitional justice mechanisms, such as commissions of inquiry or truth commissions.
-Recognizing the role of academic literature in offering an enhanced understanding and critique of SGBV prosecution, the database also provides users with a combination of academic and grey literature.
-This includes, inter alia, research publications, working papers, official or policy related documents, and NGO reports, which address specific issues related to sexual and gender-based violence.
-Relevant areas of focus include causality of conflict-related sexual violence, gaps in jurisprudence, obstacles to establishing accountability, negative impacts of prosecution, means of prevention as well as training materials dealing with investigation and prosecution.
+The Sexual Crimes in Conflict Database is a unique tool for finding relevant information and conducting research on conflict-related Sexual and Gender-Based Violence (SGBV).
+It combines a broad collection of relevant jurisprudence, in the English language, from international, hybrid, regional and national courts together with relevant findings from commissions of inquiry or truth commissions as well as other transitional justice mechanisms.
+Recognizing the role of academic literature in offering an enhanced understanding and critique of SGBV prosecution, the database also provides users with a combination of academic and policy literature, also in English.
+This includes, inter alia, research publications, working papers, official or policy related documents, and NGO reports, which address specific issues related to SGBV.
+Relevant areas of focus include gaps in jurisprudence, obstacles to establishing accountability, negative impacts of prosecution, means of prevention as well as training materials dealing with investigation and prosecution.

 The following initiatives have kindly agreed to be linked as further sources here:

 The Gender Jurisprudence and International Criminal Law Project, based at the American University Washington College of Law, maintains a large collection of relevant documents issued by international criminal courts, such as judgements and decisions.
 The collection is fully searchable.
 The database can be accessed by clicking here.

 The International Research Group "Sexual Violence in Armed Conflict" database, based at the Hamburger Stiftung zur Förderung von Wissenschaft und Kultur, has compiled a wide range of interdisciplinary academic literature.
 The collection is searchable online via the library catalogue Sexual Violence in Armed Conflict, hosted by the Hamburger Institut für Sozialforschung.
 For further information, click here to access the database.